cresc-, -cret, -crease

 2. An official who enlists personnel for a military service.

-2. In medicine, the gradual increase to a maximum in a reflex when a stimulus of unaltered intensity is prolonged; for example, in audiology, an abnormal increase in loudness caused by a very slight increase in sound intensity.
+2. In medicine, during the testing of hearing, the gradual increase to a maximum in a reflex when a stimulus of unaltered intensity is prolonged: In audiology, an abnormal recruitment of loudness caused by a very slight increase in sound strength of the acoustic stimulus in an ear with a sensory hearing loss compared with that of a normal ear.